Non-Resident under Income Tax Act, 1961

 -

-NRI selling their properties can apply to the income tax authorities for a tax exemption certificate under section 195 of the Income Tax Act.
-A NRI has up to two years from the date of sale to invest in another property, or up to six months to invest in bonds.
+NRIs selling their properties can apply to the income tax authorities for a tax exemption certificate under Section 195 of the Income Tax Act.
+To avail of certain tax benefits, an NRI may purchase another residential property within two years from the date of sale or allocate the sale proceeds to eligible bonds within six months, subject to the applicable provisions of the Income Tax Act.

 -

-Section 54 F This section stipulates that if NRI sells a residential property after three years from the date of purchase and reinvest the proceeds into another residential property within two years from the date of sale, the profit generated is exempt to the extent of the cost of new property.
-To illustrate, if the capital gains is Rs 10 lakh and the new property costs Rs 8 lakh, the remaining Rs 2 lakh are treated as long term capital gains.
-The sold residential property may be either have been self-occupied property or given on rent.
-The new property must be held for at least three years.
+Section 54 F Under this provision, if an NRI sells a residential property after holding it for more than three years from the date of purchase and uses the sale proceeds to purchase another residential property within two years from the date of sale, the capital gain may qualify for tax exemption up to the cost of the new property.
+For example, if the capital gain is ₹10 lakh and the cost of the new property is ₹8 lakh, the remaining ₹2 lakh will be treated as long-term capital gains and taxed accordingly.
+The property being sold may be either self-occupied or rented out.
+To retain the tax benefit, the newly purchased property must be held for a minimum period of three years.

 -

-NRIs cannot invest the proceeds on the sale of a property in India in a foreign property and still avail the benefit of Section 54.
-However, some recent hearings with the appellate authorities have held that exemption can be claimed under Section 54 even if the new house is purchased outside India.
-However, this is not explicitly specified clearly under the law, and it is advisable for an NRI to consult a tax expert before making any investment decisions outside India to avail of tax benefits under Section 54.
+NRIs cannot use the proceeds from the sale of a property in India to purchase a property outside India and automatically claim the benefits available under Section 54.
+However, certain recent rulings by appellate authorities have indicated that an exemption under Section 54 may be available even when the new residential property is purchased outside India.
+Since this position is not explicitly and clearly defined in the law, NRIs are advised to consult a qualified tax expert before purchasing property outside India with the intention of claiming tax benefits under Section 54.

 -

-Section 54EC - This section of the Income Tax Act states that if an NRI sells a long term asset (in this case, a residential property) after three years from the date of purchase and invests the amount of capital gains in bonds of NHAI and REC within six months of the date of sale, he or she will be exempt from capital gains tax.
+Section 54EC - This section of the Income Tax Act states that if an NRI sells a long-term asset (in this case, a residential property) after three years from the date of purchase and uses the amount of capital gains to purchase bonds of NHAI and REC within six months from the date of sale, he or she may be exempt from capital gains tax.
 The bonds will remain locked in for a period of three years.

 -

-Non Resident Indians (NRIs) are allowed to invest in the following areas in the Housing and Real Estate Sector under the Automatic Route of FDI:
+Non-Resident Indians (NRIs) are allowed to participate in the following areas of the Housing and Real Estate Sector under the Automatic Route of Foreign Direct Participation (FDI):

 -